Discover Nikkei Logo

 About the Author

-Madeline Thach (13) is an eighth grade homeschooler from Texas.
-As a writer, singer, and creator, her awards include first place in the international Saugus Halloween Ghost Story Contest, first place in the National Association of Teachers of Singing regional vocal competition in 2022 and 2023, and a national American Hero history scholarship from the Rush & Kathryn Adams Limbaugh Family Foundation.
+Madeline Thach is a 14-year-old homeschooler from Texas.
+Her awards include first place in the international Saugus Halloween Ghost Story Contest and two first prizes in the National Association of Teachers of Singing regional competition.
+She is also a recipient of the national American Hero history scholarship from the Rush & Kathryn Adams Limbaugh Family Foundation.

 Explore more stories!
 Learn more about Nikkei around the world by searching our vast archive.
 Explore the Journal